HSLdevcom/hsldevcom.github.io/src/content/beacon_api/index.md

 ### Which vehicles have beacons installed?

 > Currently beacons have been installed to most buses and commuter trains and all trams and metros.
-Also Suomenlinna ferries have beacons installed.
+Beacons have also been installed to Suomenlinna ferries.

 ## Terms of use